celikmustafa89/usedCarDatabase/README.md

    </li>
 </ul>

-<p>According to Table 1 and the Histogram Graph of the columns:</p>
+<h3>According to Table 1 and the Histogram Graph of the columns:</h3>
 <ul>
    <li>dateCrawled (280500), name (233531), lastSeen (182806) columns have too many unique values.
 Depending on the learning model, these columns can be dropped.</li>
 </ul>